CSS: the style of websites

 Use: to apply a set of styles to ONE specific element of a type.

-attribute identifies one specific element.#
+• idattribute identifies one specific element.

-The hash sign makes it clear that we’re writing an id selector.
+• #The hash sign makes it clear that we’re writing an id selector.

 CLASS SELECTOR

-attribute identifies more than one, but not all elements.
+HTML attributes and CSS selectors work together.
+In HTML, the class attribute identifies more than one, but not all elements.
 In CSS, we write a rule that selects these elements with that class using the class selector:

 .very-important {